 As for the food, turtles cannot survive on lettuce.
 Just imagine where box turtles live in nature.
 They eat insects, worms, fallen fruit and weeds.
 They LOVE earthworms and slugs.
 They like to eat baby mice and dead birds if they can find them, and fallen fruit like apples, mulberries, wild grapes and strawberries.
 You must get it to eat a better diet.
 The diet section tells you how to retrain your turtle's eating habits.

-There's a lot of changes you need to make but after you get him fixed up there won't be any extra work then what you are doing right now.
+There's a lot of changes you need to make but after you get him fixed up there won't be any extra work than what you are doing right now.
 I don't think you need to let him go back to the wild.
 That's takes a lot of work also.
 Look at my article on releasing turtles to see what is involved.

 FAQ'S about box turtles